Ragini24-creator/Tono/README.md

 # Tono 📝✨

-**Tono** is an AI-powered RESTful API that rephrases any input text into different tones and styles—such as formal, casual, professional, friendly, and more.
+**Tono** is an AI-powered a full-stack application that allows users to rephrases any input text into different tones and styles—such as formal, casual, professional, friendly, and more.
 It's ideal for content creators, marketers, developers, and anyone looking to instantly enhance their writing style.

 > ⚠️ **Note:** This is a Minimum Viable Product (MVP).
-> Currently, we're using a **fallback version** of the AI model for rephrasing to keep things lightweight and cost-efficient.
+> Currently, I'm using a **fallback version** of the AI model for rephrasing to keep things lightweight and cost-efficient for MVP.
 In future versions, we plan to integrate more robust models and support dynamic tone expansion.

 ---